pingcap/docs/br/br-snapshot-manual.md

 ## Restore statistics

 Starting from TiDB v7.5.0, the `br` command-line tool introduces the `--ignore-stats` parameter.
-When you set this parameter to `false', the `br` command-line tool supports backing up and restoring statistics of column, index, and table levels.
+When you set this parameter to `false', the `br` command-line tool supports backing up and restoring statistics of columns, indexes, and tables.
 In this case, you do not need to manually run the statistics collection task for the TiDB database restored from the backup, or wait for the completion of the automatic collection task.
 This feature simplifies the database maintenance work and improves the query performance.

 If you do not set this parameter to `false`, the `br` command-line tool uses the default setting `--ignore-stats=true`, which means statistics are not backed up during data backup.